Aviation169/Encoder-Only-Models/README.md

 🪟Model Architecture🖼️
 ----
 All models in our repository follow a transformer-based encoder-only architecture.
 Additionally, you can find encoder architectures based on FNN (Feedforward Neural Network), PNN (Progressive Neural Network), and even ViT (Vision Transformer).

+💀Transformer Architecture:

+1️⃣Input Embedding Layer

+Converts input tokens (e.g., words, subwords) into dense vector representations.

+Often includes:

+Token embeddings

+Positional embeddings (since transformers are non-sequential)

+2️⃣Multi-Head Self-Attention

+Allows the model to focus on different parts of the input simultaneously.

+Helps in capturing relationships between tokens irrespective of their distance in the sequence.

+3️⃣Layer Normalization

+Applied before or after sub-layers to stabilize and speed up training.

+4️⃣Feedforward Neural Network (FNN)

+A position-wise fully connected feedforward network applied to each position separately and identically.

+Usually consists of two linear transformations with a non-linear activation (e.g., ReLU or GELU).

+or

+4️⃣Progressive Neural Network (PNN)

+Replaces the traditional feedforward network.

+Allows knowledge accumulation across layers by progressively building representations.

+Supports lateral connections for transferring knowledge from previous tasks or layers.

+5️⃣Residual Connections

+Skip connections that add the input of each sub-layer (like attention or FNN) to its output before normalization.

+6️⃣Stacked Encoder Layers

+The encoder is made up of multiple identical layers (e.g., 6 or 12) containing the components above.

+7️⃣Output Layer

+Outputs the final hidden states of each token.

+Can be used for various downstream tasks like classification, regression, etc.

 📃License📃